 According to the IBM report “Cost of a Data Breach Report 2019”, data breaches can be particularly acute for small and medium-sized businesses.
 Based on in-depth interviews of companies that employ fewer than 500 people and generate fewer than $50M in revenues, on average, they suffered more than $2.5 million in losses due to data breaches.
 According to the same report, the average amount of damages could be as high as $3.92M after the cost of investigations, damage control, repairs, lawsuits, and fines.
 The average amount of damage to companies in the healthcare sector was $6.45M, which is 65 percent higher than the average total cost of data breaches.
 Failure to sufficiently protect credit card data by Home Depot resulted in a data breach of 56 million data records.
 Home Depot paid over $200M in fines and payments to banks and customers.

 Often, data breaches are caused by or through contractors or third parties, as in the case with Quest Diagnostics.
 In June 2019, the company announced it had discovered a data breach affecting its billing and collections vendor, the American Medical Collection Agency (AMCA).
-As a result of the breach, medical, financial, and personal information of about 11.9 million customers were disclosed.
+As a result of the breach, the medical, financial, and personal information of about 11.9 million customers was disclosed.
 That includes credit card numbers, bank account information, medical information, and Social Security numbers.
-The AMCA hack also affected LabCorp, which reported that personal and financial data of 7.7 million of their customers’ were stolen by hackers.
+The AMCA hack also affected LabCorp, which reported that the personal and financial data of 7.7 million of their customers were stolen by hackers.
 The company notified its customers of the breach, and several of its largest customers had ceased operations.
 Just weeks after the breach was announced, AMCA filed for bankruptcy, citing “enormous costs.”
 LabCorp and Quest Diagnostics dropped AMCA after learning of the breach, as well as Conduent and CareCentrix.

 Compliance with Payment Card Industry Data Security Standard (PCI DSS) helps companies prevent data breaches.
 PCI DSS is a set of requirements for merchants who process, transmit, or store credit card data.
 PCI DSS merchants are divided into four levels depending on the volume of annual credit card transactions.
 Based on the level, PCI DSS merchants have different compliance requirements.